Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Web scraping tool for PowerShell

-The Invoke-WebRequest command is highly versatile.
+The Invoke-WebRequest cmdlet is highly versatile.
 It works on FTP and HTTP sites, which gives you more choices on where to source information and data.

 2. Pull information from the web page.

-Now, let’s see what information you can pull from this web page.
+Now let’s see what information you can pull from this web page.
 For example, say you need to find all the links on the page.
-To do this, you’d reference the Links property.
-This will enumerate the various properties of each link on the page.
+This is common for businesses building lead lists or mapping out a competitor’s site structure.
+To do this, reference the Links property.
+This enumerates the various properties of each link on the page.

 Web scraping tool example

-Perhaps you just want to see the URL that it links to:
+Perhaps you just want to see the URL each link points to:

 PowerShell web scraping tool